-Version Date Revision history 3.0 December 18, 2020 Update for the Nymi Enterprise Edition 3.3.0 release.
-Update to Setting Service Principal Names (SPN) 2.0 September 18, 2020 Update for the Nymi Enterprise Edition 3.2.0 release.
+Version Date Revision history 3.0 December 18, 2020 Third release of this document.
+Updated for Nymi Enterprise Edition 3.3.0.
+Includes the following changes: • Update to Setting Service Principal Names (SPN) • A new section in the Overview section that provides an overview of the certificates that are used in the Nymi Enterprise Edition solution.
+2.0 September 18, 2020 Second release of this document.
+Updated for the Nymi Enterprise Edition 3.2.0 release.
 1.0 April 15, 2020 First release of this document for Nymi Enterprise Edition 3.1.0.